 At about that time, on a whim, he took a journalism course at The University of Richmond and fell in love.
 He resigned midyear from the university and was quickly accepted at The University of Tennessee, which had a more comprehensive journalism program.
 (His mother was apoplectic at the time, worried her son would become a college dropout.)

 Rick pounded his typewriter keys and later computer keyboard for several newspapers.
-Among the stories he uncovered were a Pentagon munitions scam, an Army procurement scandal and a bank land fraud scheme.
+Among the stories he uncovered was a Pentagon munitions scam, an Army procurement scandal and a bank land fraud scheme.
 His stories put the bank president in jail, forced the dismissal of a police captain, exposed a police sting operation that was buying new cars, and uncovered deplorable living conditions in public housing.
 He even uncovered Donald Trump’s political largesse had exceeded the legal limits of federal campaign contributions—back when there were some.
 (To Trump’s credit, he immediately asked the candidates for his money back.)
 Other famous people Rick exposed ignored his stories and the feckless Federal Election Commission, of course, did nothing.
 The power of money later became an element in Rick’s first novel, NAKED AMBITION.

 Another element was politics.
 While Rick became known as an investigative reporter, he always wanted to write about politics and the legislative process.
 That was true until a discussion with his good friend Rich Gordon, then a reporter with the Richmond Times-Dispatch.
 (Today, Rich is a professor and director of digital innovation at Medill School of Journalism, Media and Integrated Marketing Communications at Northwestern University.)
 Over a couple of beers one evening after work, they were talking jobs, and Rich asked why would anyone want to be a political reporter.
 All it is, he said, was “he said, she said” stenography.
 There is no truth there, he explained.
 “What you write,” he said, “is the closest you’ll ever get to the truth in journalism.”